danieljbrooks/draftsim-launch/README.md

 </p>

 <p> This repository features the draftsim source code at launch.
-  The live version of the site is currently live at: <br>
+  The live version of the site is hosted at: <br>
   http://draftsim.com.
 </p>